veryl-lang/doc/book/src/05_language_reference/13_integrated_test.md

 }}}
 ```

-## Cocotb test
+## cocotb test

-Cocotb test can be described with `cocotb` specifier.
+cocotb test can be described with `cocotb` specifier.
 The target module name for test should be specified by the second argument of `#[test]` attribute.

 ```veryl,playground